-One of the most common questions that comes to mind when launching a new 360º Feedback cycle, is if you should hide the identity of who is leaving feedback.
-As an HR Admin it can be a bit intimidating deciding between these options so it’s important to make an informed decision that also incorporates the feedback of your team.
+One of the most common questions that come to mind when launching a new 360º Feedback cycle, is if you should hide the identity of who is leaving feedback.
+As an HR Admin, it can be a bit intimidating deciding between these options so it’s important to make an informed decision that also incorporates the feedback of your team.

 Ways to determine if transparency or anonymity is right for you